 In June 1987, the ownership and management of Emilio Aguinaldo College of Medicine and the University Medical Center were acquired by the De La Salle Brothers.
 The College of Medicine was renamed the De La Salle University-Emilio Aguinaldo College of Medicine and the hospital the De La Salle University Medical Center.

 In October 1999, De La Salle University Medical Center gained the distinction of being the first hospital in the Philippines to have been awarded an ISO 9001 Certification by the TUV–Rheinland.
 In May 2000, more colleges were placed under the administration of DLSU-HSC with the transfer of the Colleges of Medical Radiation Technology and Nursing and Midwifery from DLSU-D. The College of Nursing and Midwifery was established in 1984 at DLSU-D, while the College of Medical Radiation Technology was established in1986.
 Both colleges have been renamed and are currently called College of Nursing and the College of Medical Imaging and Therapy, respectively.

-Eventually, the institution’s name became De La Salle Health Sciences Institute in September 2007.
+The institution’s name became De La Salle Health Sciences Institute in September 2007.
 The change of name was arrived at to signal the Institution’s reinvigorated drive to pursue its mission and make a difference as a leading health education, health care, and research institution in the country.